s-brekke/R-Coding-Interface/README.md

 a centralized server, while SQLite stores the data locally in the "data" folder (database.db).

 SQLite will automatically generate the relevant data base if correctly installed.
 For MySQL or MariaDB, please set up a data base separately before connecting.

-You will need to install the SQL server of your choice on your computer/server if this is not already done.
+This data base needs to contain four columns:

+1. ID: ID code for coded observations
+2. coded_by: user name of hand coders
+3. date_updated: `DATETIME`.
+4. completed: `BOOL`, preferably `DEFAULT 0`

 ### Run